A Place for Mom

 Aggression and agitation are among the most common reasons for a dementia crisis.[03]
 It’s important to develop a plan if your loved one’s dementia behaviors are suddenly no longer manageable at home.

 Dementia hotlines are another helpful source of information.
-Typically, organizations staff hotlines with professionals or trained workers who can offer guidance.
+Typically, organizations have hotlines staffed with professionals or trained workers who can offer guidance.

-If your family decides in-home care or memory care is the best option, A Place for Mom’s Senior Living Advisors can tailor a list of options in your area and schedule tours.
-Plus, they can help plan the logistics of a move.
+If your family decides in-home care or memory care is the best option, A Place for Mom’s Senior Living Advisors can provide a tailored list of options in your area.
+Our advisors will also outline memory care costs that fit your budget.
+They can even help plan the logistics of a move — all at no cost to your family.

 SHARE THE ARTICLE